-When you’re travelling in the South of France try to visit the large markets in the coastal towns, they are bustling with life and have a very friendly atmosphere.
-Take your time and also enjoy a drink in a nearby café.
+When you’re travelling in the South of France, try to visit the large markets in the coastal towns, they are bustling with life and have a very friendly atmosphere.
+So, just take your time and enjoy a drink in a nearby café.

 The fishmongers lays fresh squid “encornet”, prawns “crevettes” , cod “morue”, sardines and much other fish and shellfish on stacks of ice.
 If you’re on the coast, many of the fish will have been caught locally.

 There are huge pans bubbling with freshly made “ratatouille” (an impossible word for anglophones to pronounce without being laughed at).